GerardvanMeurs/getting-and-cleaning-data-course-project/CodeBook.md

 ## Data <a name="data"></a>

+The `ActivityMeans.txt` data file is a text file, containing space-separated values.
 The `ActivityMeans.csv` data file is a csv text file, containing semicolon-separated values.

 The first row contains the names of the variables, which are listed and described in the [Variables](#variables) section, and the following rows contain the values of these variables.